anshumanpattnaik/python-flask-microservices/README.md

 <img src="screenshots/Netflix_Microservices.png"/>

 ## Technical Overview
-The Proof of Concept written using python and it uses a flask web framework to define the routes, and to store the data in the server it uses mongodb database.
+The Proof of Concept written using python and it uses a flask web framework to define the routes, and to store the data in the server it uses mongodb database and for authentication it uses [JWT Token](https://jwt.io/) framework.

 In this project, you will find there are three different types of microservices.